-Born in Santiago, Chile and raised in Washington State, Kari is an accomplished opera singer, with an educational background in vocal performance.
-Having toured through Japan, Europe and the United States, she has performed with several opera companies and orchestras.
-Although her education and singing experiences have been very rewarding her lifelong dream has been to work with animals.
-Kari founded Dog Tired Doggie Daycare in 2005.
+Born in Santiago, Chile, and raised in Washington, Kari Campbell’s unique upbringing is matched by her unique professional experience as an accomplished opera singer, with an educational background in vocal performance.
+Having toured through Japan, Europe, and the United States, she has performed with several opera companies and orchestras.
+Although her education and singing experiences have been very rewarding, her lifelong dream has been to work with animals.
+In 2005, Kari founded Dog Tired Doggie Daycare.

 Originally from Pennsylvania, Peg has lived in Alaska for over 35 years and joined Dog Tired in 2006.
 She has been a Friends of Pets volunteer since 1996, and is a past president and board member.
 She has experience in private animal boarding facilities and municipal animal shelters.
 She has completed Level 1 of the National Animal Control Training Academy, and the American Humane Association’s Shelter Operations School.
-Peg is a Certified Professional Animal Care Provider, IBPSA Advanced Certified Canine Provider, IBPSA Advanced Certified Feline Provider, PCSA Advanced Certified Pet Care Technician and is Red Cross certified in Canine CPR & First Aid.
+Peg is a Certified Professional Animal Care Manager, IBPSA Certified Canine Specialist, IBPSA Certified Feline Specialist, PCSA Advanced Certified Pet Care Technician and is Red Cross certified in Canine CPR & First Aid.
 Peg’s passion is senior dog rescue and canine geriatrics.
 She has expertise in canine hospice care and pet grief support, and is a member of the International Association of Animal Hospice & Palliative Care.
-She currently shares her life with dogs Geneva, Oslo, and Tanky.
+She currently shares her life with dogs Geneva and Tanky.

 Katy was born in Louisiana and grew up in Texas, where she earned bachelor’s degrees in anthropology and in sociology from Texas Tech University.
 She and her husband moved to Alaska in 1999 in search of the almighty dollar to pay off student loans.
 Katy has 11 years’ experience at a local boarding facility, providing individualized care for dogs and cats.
 She is an instructor of puppy classes at Alaska Dog Sports and enjoys teaching people how to have positive relationships with their puppies.
 Katy is a Certified Professional Animal Care Provider (CPACP) through PACCC.
 She is currently a board member and treasurer for the local non-profit organization Straw For Dogs, which advocates to provide assistance and improve conditions for pets living outdoors.
 She and her husband share their lives with Dallas, a 10-year-old Shepsky (Shepherd/Husky mix) adopted through Straw For Dogs.